GauravPandeyLab/HPC-Ensemble/README.md

-# Run ensemble models on Demeter Hadoop
+# Run ensemble models on Hadoop

+This code was developed for our local Demeter Hadoop cluster.
+Users are recommended to adapt the code for their own systems.

+Start with

 	cd Process/Demeter